Homeowner Gas Permits

 Homeowners can apply for a permit, however, if you are hiring a licensed contractor, your contractor will apply on your behalf.
 Check to ensure there is one in place before work begins.

 Owners of a strata, non-strata duplex, and those operating a business from their home cannot obtain homeowner permits and must hire a licensed contractor.
+To learn more about qualifying for a homeowner permit, take our quiz.

 Request an Inspection